 Site M: Site M is 8.07 acres in size and zoned for single-family development.
-It is used as a pumpkin and Christmas tree firm and is developed with one home.
+It is used as a pumpkin and Christmas tree firm and is developed with two homes.
 The terrain is flat.
-It has been assigned to the Above Moderate RHNA, assuming the property would be subdivided into up to 17 lots.
+It has been assigned to the Above Moderate RHNA, assuming the property would be subdivided into up to 17 lots (17:2 development ratio).